fulco/BlueWindowsTriage/README.md

 6. The collected data will be saved in various formats (JSON, CSV, TXT) within the output directory.

+7. A log file named `script_log.txt` will be created in the output directory, recording the script's actions and any encountered errors.

-7. After the script finishes execution, the output directory will be compressed into a ZIP file with the same name as the directory.
+8. After the script finishes execution, the output directory will be compressed into a ZIP file with the same name as the directory.

-8. Transfer the ZIP file to a secure location for further analysis and investigation.
+9. Transfer the ZIP file to a secure location for further analysis and investigation.

 ## Customization